 Bali Travel Guide & Blog – Nestled in the heart of the Indian Ocean, Bali is a 95-mile-wide island which is situated at the westernmost end of the Lesser Sunda Islands with Java to the west and Lombok to the east.

 This gorgeous island is a complete destination where you get to experience magnificent beaches, terraced rice paddies, traditional rich cultures, beautiful temples, volcanic mountains, various adventure activities, nightlife, shopping, and much more.

-It is difficult to describe the beauty of Bali in words.
+It isn’t easy to describe the beauty of Bali in words.
 To fully experience it one has to be a part of it.
 Sunset at beautiful beaches will take your breath away and a visit to the exotic temples will make you calm and peaceful.

 This guide covers various parts of Bali that will help you decide and plan you’re itinerary accordingly.
 We also have set by step Bali Itinerary blog for your reference from our trip.